Emergency energy plan for Tuesday postponed

 It would have seen some households offered discounts on their electricity bills if they cut peak-time use.

-The move followed a warning that Britain's energy supplies were looking tighter than usual this week.
+National Grid had been ready to trigger the scheme following a warning that Britain's energy supplies were looking tighter than usual this week.

 Alerts are sent out automatically when expected supplies drop below a certain level.
 But they do not mean that blackouts are likely, or that the situation is critical.

+National Grid said it was "confident" it would be able to manage margins and "demand is not at risk".

 Discounts